On conjugates and the asymptotic distortion of 1-dimensional $C^{1+bv}$ diffeomorphisms: A key lemma on twisted cohomological equations

-Following the lines of \cite[Chapter IV]{herman} (see also \cite{np}), it is not hard to prove that, for a $C^{1+bv}$ circle diffeomorphism (independently of the rotation number), the sequence $\mathrm{var} (\log (Df^n); \clo)$ remains bounded if and only if $f$ is conjugated to the corresponding isometry (the identity, in the case of the interval) by a $C^{1+bv}$ diffeomorphism.
+We close this section with a couple of remarks and questions.
+First notice that, following the lines of \cite[Chapter IV]{herman} (see also \cite{np}), it is not hard to prove that, for a $C^{1+bv}$ circle diffeomorphism (independently of the rotation number), the sequence $\mathrm{var} (\log (Df^n); \clo)$ remains bounded if and only if $f$ is conjugated to the corresponding rotation by a $C^{1+bv}$ diffeomorphism.
 A slightly subtler remark is that if, moreover, $f$ has absolutely continuous derivative, then the conjugacy can be taken with absolutely continuous derivative as well.
-(This follows as an application of the $L^1$ fixed point theorem from \cite{BGM}, and holds for any group action on the circle along which $D^2 g / D g$ remains uniformly bounded in $L^1$ along group elements $g$.)
+(This follows as an application of the $L^1$ fixed point theorem from \cite{BGM}, and holds for any group action on the circle along which $D^2 g / D g$ remains uniformly bounded in $L^1$.)
 The next question is inspired by the growth gap established in \cite{watanabe}.

-{\bf Question 1.} In case of unboundedness, does there exist a constraint for the growth of the sequence $\mathrm{var} (\log (Df^n); \clo)$ that is stronger than sublinearity?
+{\bf Question 1.} In case of unboundedness, does there exist a constraint for the growth of the sequence $\mathrm{var} (\log (Df^n); \clo)$ stronger than sublinearity that depends on the regularity of $f$?